Loren Carpenter: Biography

 He and his wife Rachel founded Cinematrix, a company that researches computer-assisted interactive audience participation.

 Carpenter invented the A-buffer hidden surface determination algorithm.

 The PXR24 compression scheme used in Industrial Light & Magic's Open EXR file format is based on Carpenter's work.

 In 2006 made improvements to the popular Mersenne Twister random number generator.

+As of 2022 Carpenter is working with Ostrich Air Inc and FireBot Labs Inc as a Private Investor and Technical Consultant for their Fully Autonomous AI Driven Fire Fighting Drone Platform.